daravyderouen/the-helping-hands/README.md

   <br>
 </h1>

-<h4 align="center">This application was built to connect those who are in need of assistances whether it is: walking the dog, cutting the grass, changing a lightbulb, or any community service organization looking for extra hands to help.<a href=" ">We can all wish for hope.</a>.</h4>
+<h4 align="center">This application was built to connect those who are in need of assistances whether it is: walking the dog, cutting the grass, changing a lightbulb, or any community service organization looking for extra hands to help. <br /><a href=" ">We can all wish for hope.</a>.</h4>

 <p align="center">
   <a href="https://badge.fury.io/js/electron-markdownify">